SoheilMV/CoD2x_Server/README.md

-# CoD4: Unleashed - Server
+# CoD2x: - Server
-A custom CoD4 Dedicated Server mainly to improve the functionality and usability of the stock CoD4 Server.
+A custom CoD2 Dedicated Server mainly to improve the functionality and usability of the stock CoD2 Server.

 ## License
 This software is released under the GNU Affero General Public License v3.0

 ## Compiling
-To compile CoD4U-Server you'll need the following installed:
+To compile CoD2x-Server you'll need the following installed:
 * gcc (Linux) or mingw32 (Windows)
 * nasm